Comprehensive Guide to In-App Messaging in 2024

 While in-app messages have more character bandwidth than push notifications (studies show that optimal push notifications have fewer than 40 characters), keep in-app messages brief.
 If your in-app message requires more text, break up the message content via an interactive carousel feature that allows users to click through prompts at their own pace, or skip them entirely to use other app features immediately.

-4. A/B Testing & Segmenting
+4. A/B Testing and Segmenting

 Successful in-app messages are customizable.
 Marketers and app owners should be able to test the type of messages that best resonate with your segmented audiences.
 A/B testing in-app message content, design, and timing can help cater alerts to drive conversions.